-Q: What is the deadline for submitting a stockholder proposal or director nomination for the 2023 Annual Meeting?
+What is the deadline for submitting a stockholder proposal or director nomination for the 2023 Annual Meeting?

 Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in Paycor's proxy statement and form of proxy for Paycor's 2023 annual meeting of stockholders must be received by Paycor at our principal executive offices at 4811 Montgomery Road, Cincinnati, Ohio 45212 no later than the close of business on May 16, 2023.
-Stockholders wishing to nominate a director or submit a proposal at the 2023 annual meeting (but not include it in Paycor's proxy materials) must provide written notice of such nomination or proposal to the Corporate Secretary at Paycor's principal executive offices no later than the close of business on Jule 28, 2023, assuming the date of the Company's 2023 annual meeting of stockholders is no more than 30 days before or after the anniversary of this year's Annual Meeting.
+Stockholders wishing to nominate a director or submit a proposal at the 2023 annual meeting (but not include it in Paycor's proxy materials) must provide written notice of such nomination or proposal to the Corporate Secretary at Paycor's principal executive offices no later than the close of business on July 28, 2023 and not earlier than the close of business on June 28, 2023, assuming the date of the Company's 2023 annual meeting of stockholders is no more than 30 days before or after the anniversary of this year's Annual Meeting.
 If that is not the case, Paycor will publicly release an updated time frame for stockholder proposals and director nominations.
 Any stockholder proposal or director nomination must satisfy the requirements specified in our Bylaws and be submitted in writing to the Corporate Secretary at Paycor's principal executive offices.